kachichan/vart3447-3d-immersive-environment/weeks/week01.md

 7. If it asks you to draw a boundary, choose **Stationary** (the one where you stand still).
 8. Open the **Browser** app (the globe icon).
-9. Type the demo link from the projector, exactly as written.
+9. Type the demo link exactly as written, including the final `/`:
+   `playcanv.as/p/tbyjAWGl/`
 10. When the page loads, tap the scene once.
 Say **Allow** if it asks.
 11. You are in a grey room.
 In front of you: a tall pale box (a 1.7 m person) and a small orange box (a chair).
 Do three things —